Navigation, Web category, VoiceOver Utility on Mac

 Click the pop-up menu, then choose how you want VoiceOver to navigate images: Never, With Descriptions, or Always.

 By default, VoiceOver navigates only to images that contain a description, called “alt text.”
 This option is useful because many websites use images for links.

 Enable Live Regions

-If you prefer to hear only specific live regions, deselect the tickbox, then use the VoiceOver rotor to find and enable specific live regions on a web page.
+If you prefer to hear only specific live regions, deselect the checkbox, then use the Rotor to find and enable specific live regions on a webpage.

 Always allow keyboard commands to navigate websites